language help

 Falls Are the Leading Cause of Death in Construction

 Construction is a hazardous industry, and falls are the most likely cause of workplace death for construction workers.
-In 2023, more than one construction worker per day – 405 workers – died because of a fall to a lower level.
+In 2024, on average at least one worker died per day from a fatal fall to a lower level (373 workers).
 In the same year, fall protection in construction remained the most frequently cited standard by OSHA for the eleventh consecutive fiscal year.

 To raise public awareness of construction hazards and the need for improved safety in the industry, CPWR has maintained a Fatality Map since 2011.
 This map provides detailed geographic information and other circumstances about fatal injuries in the US construction industry.
 Filter by injury type on the map’s data dashboard to learn more about fall fatalities.